verhas/javageci/FAQ.md

 that they share.
 Roaster is a library, Java::Geci is more a framework that you can insert into your test cycle.
 Let's have a look at what one does and the other does not and also the functions that they share.

-* Both Roaster and Java::Geci supports code generation.
+* Both Roaster and Java::Geci support code generation.
 They both have an API that helps you generate Java code using a fluent API interface.
 This is one of the main features of Roaster and it provides a more extensive and more robust API for the purpose than Java::Geci.